BAage11/Reyjavik_University/Vefforritun/README.md

 - discuss web application testing and contrast different testing techniques
 - summarise the different constraints of REST in relation to RESTful APIs
 - discuss the correctness of HTTP response status codes for different endpoints of a RESTful API
-- list and explain the most important web security threats according to the OWASP TOP 10 <br>
+- list and explain the most important web security threats according to the OWASP TOP 10 <br><br>
 - develop basic client-side web applications using HTML, CSS, and JavaScript
 - make use of AJAX to enrich web applications with asynchronous behaviour
 - debug and test basic client-side web applications